Welcome to today's edition of the Rush 24-7 podcast.

 Of course, these poor people just got hooked.

-And so this is now this is Bush's fault.
+And so now this is Bush's fault.

-Not even it's not even Bernie Madoff's fault.
+It's not even Bernie Madoff's fault.

-Now, one of the drive buyers who is trying to blame Bush is little Mike Lupica of the New York Daily News, who writes the sports columnists, these uh in sports novels and so forth.
+Now, one of the drive-buyers who is trying to blame Bush is little Mike Lupica of the New York Daily News, who writes a sports columnist.

-And little Mike Lupica blaming Bush and then taking up for the poor says, of course, the poor are being blamed for the subprime mortgage problem.
+And little Mike Lupica, blaming Bush and then taking up for the poor, says, of course, the poor are being blamed for the subprime mortgage problem.

 No, little Mike, the poor are not being blamed.